 - As you will want all the kraut submerged under the brine, add additional brine if needed as described above

 - Allow about an inch of headspace between your brine and the top of the jar.

-- Follow with any weights, high-tannin leaves, or water-filled plastic bags to maintain submerged vegetables.
-(Even if there’s no floaters now, there may be later so it’s never a bad idea to be proactive with your coverage)
+- Follow with a ferment weight or suitable substitute to keep everything submerged (even if there’s no floaters now, there may be later so it’s never a bad idea to be proactive with your coverage).